MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/enforcing-a-secure-read-for-a-hid-collection.md

 ms.date: 01/11/2024
 ---

-# Enforcing a Secure Read For a HID Collection
+# Enforcing a secure read for a HID collection

 This section describes how a user-mode application or kernel-mode driver can enforce a *secure read* for a top-level [HID collection](hid-collections.md).